-Qualitative Standard - Medicine Students (Paul L. Foster and Lubbock)
+Qualitative Standard - Medicine Students

-- GPA's are not assigned by these schools.
-Progression is based on the standards and recommendations of each school's Grading and Promotion Committee. - If the qualitative standard is not met at the end of an academic year, the student will be placed on financial aid suspension and be ineligible for financial aid until the minimum standard has been achieved, or until they have successfully appealed the suspension.
+- GPA's not assigned.
+Progression based on the standards and recommendations of the Grading and Promotion Committee. - If the qualitative standard is not met during an academic year, the student will be placed on financial aid suspension and be ineligible for financial aid until the minimum standard has been achieved, or until they have successfully appealed the suspension.